Food Allergies: Resources for Eating in Rockland

 606 Main St.

-The Home Kitchen Cafe also runs the ice cream store Cone Home and the Home Sweet Home bakery and sub and burrito takeout place called Close to Home right down the street!
+The Home Kitchen Cafe also runs the Home Sweet Home bakery right down the street!
 Susan tells me they are happy to accommodate dietary restrictions and offers the following specific info:

-Susan says, “Home Sweet Home bakery offers many gluten-free items including gluten-free birthday cakes and pie crust.
+Susan says, “Home Kitchen bakery offers many gluten-free items including gluten-free birthday cakes and pie crust.
 Although we are not a gluten free facility and there can be cross-contamination for anyone who is a severe celiac.
 We also make gluten-free bread.

 Egg and Dairy-Free